Actindo-AG/Documentation/Core1Platform/AdministratingCore1/02_ManageUsers.md

    ![User management](../../Assets/Screenshots/Core1Platform/AdministratingCore1/UserEdit.png "[User management]")

-2. If desired.
-Click the *Select active option* drop-down list to select whether the user can log in or not.
+2. If desired, click the *Select active option* drop-down list to select whether the user can log in or not.
 The following options are available:
     - **Active, can log in**
     - **Inactive, user is locked**